sendbird/sendbird-uikit-android/README.md

-# Sendbird UIKit for Android samples
+# Sendbird UIKit for Android
 ![Platform](https://img.shields.io/badge/platform-ANDROID-orange.svg)
 ![Languages](https://img.shields.io/badge/language-JAVA-orange.svg)

 ## Introduction

 Sendbird UIKit for Android is a development kit with an user interface that enables an easy and fast integration of standard chat features into new or existing client apps.
-Here are two UIKit samples for Android in the submodules.
+This repository houses the UIKit source code in addition to two samples as explained below.

+- **uikit** is where you can find the open source code.
+Check out [UIKit Open Source Guidelines](https://github.com/sendbird/sendbird-uikit-android-sources/blob/main/OPENSOURCE_GUIDELINES.md) for more information regarding our stance on open source.
 - **uikit-sample** is a chat app with UIKit’s core core features in which you can see items such as push notifications, total unread message count and auto sign-in are demonstrated.
 When you sign in to the sample app, you will only see a list of channels rendered by the [ChannelListActivity](https://sendbird.com/docs/uikit/v1/android/guides/group-channel#2-list-channels) on the screen.
 - **uikit-custom-sample** is a chat app which contains customizable sample code for the following:
   * An example of how you can create your own custom message type, for example, a demonstration of sending a message in highlight.